 “While some people will adapt and find alternative ways to maintain optimum movement behaviours, screen use and health, others will not, potentially revealing at risk population groups.”

-Dr Parker said the team was interested in understanding how behaviour changes over time, and what influenced these changes.
+Dr Parker said the team had been interested in understanding how behaviour changes over time, and what influenced these changes.

 “Factors such as the home environment, employment status, stress and anxiety, government response and support measures, work and school requirements, and social connections could all influence how people’s movement behaviour shifts,” she said.

-“It’s possible that there is lasting change in the way physical activity, sport and screen time is viewed, valued and performed, which could have longer-term implications for the health, education, sporting and recreation sectors.”
+“It’s possible that there will be lasting change in the way physical activity, sport and screen time is viewed, valued and performed, which could have longer-term implications for the health, education, sporting and recreation sectors.”